Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

           plot.add(window_size_8000, label: [w = 8000], mark: "x", mark-size: 0.10)
         })
       }),
-      caption: [Accuracy for the FNN, trained on the dataset containing all quantum computer and all simulator data.]
+      caption: [Accuracy for the FNN, which was trained on the dataset containing measurement data for every quantum computer and simulator used in this thesis.]
     ),
   ),